Robert Henry Hendershot: Biography

 Hendershot was born somewhere between 1847 and 1851 in either New York or Michigan.
 In 1861 he was living with his widowed mother in Jackson, Michigan.
 That fall he began drilling with the Jackson County Rifles, a local volunteer unit.
-He accompanied them to Fort Wayne, outside Detroit, where the unit became Company C of the Ninth Michigan Infantry.
+He accompanied them to Fort Wayne, outside Detroit, where the unit became Company C of the 9th Michigan Infantry.
 Hendershot did not enlist at this time, but accompanied the regiment to its first encampment at West Point, Kentucky, either as a stowaway or as a servant to Captain Charles V. DeLand, the company commander and erstwhile publisher of the Jackson American Citizen.
 Hendershot remained with Company C until March 1862, when he enlisted as a musician in Company B.

 He was with Company B at the Murfreesboro, Tennessee courthouse when it was attacked by a Confederate cavalry brigade under command of Brigadier General Nathan Bedford Forrest on July 13, 1862, at the First Battle of Murfreesboro.
 Hendershot was captured with the rest of his regiment and paroled with the enlisted men.
 Shortly thereafter he was discharged for disability; he suffered frequent and severe epileptic seizures, an affliction he had endured since early childhood.
 Although this alone should have precluded any further military service, "an oath of honor" also obliged Hendershot "not to take up arms against the Confederacy until regularly exchanged."
-In spite of this, in early September, Hendershot appeared at a Detroit recruiting office and enlisted in the Eighth Michigan Infantry.
+In spite of this, in early September, Hendershot appeared at a Detroit recruiting office and enlisted in the 8th Michigan Infantry Regiment.
 Because of his parole, he signed on with an alias, "Robert Henry Henderson."
 His critics later called this despicable, while others said it had been a common practice.
 (Note: How members of the 9th Michigan Infantry reacted when ordered to take up arms while still paroled shows how seriously most soldiers considered this oath.)
 Hendershot claimed he had done so at the urging of the recruiter, Lieutenant Michael Hogan, retained him as his personal servant and aide for the next two months.
 When Chaplain George Taylor arrived from Ann Arbor, he developed a fondness for Hendershot and gained permission to have him placed under his "special care."